top of page

 At that time, we were living in a little cottage in the woods, with a 20-gallon-bucket compost toilet.
 To minimize urine in the bucket (which makes it heavy and smelly), we peed in a separate container, and then diluted the fresh urine 1:10 with water, and poured it here and there outside around the cottage.
 I knew that dog urine could kill plants, so I wanted to be careful.

 What a stunning surprise it was that first Spring when the various wildflowers around the cottage came up with exceptional health and vigour, and then proceeded to grow to more than twice their normal size!
-This phenomenal Pokeberry plant grew even higher than in this image, to more than double normal height.
+This phenomenal Pokeberry plant grew more than 2 feet higher than in this image.
 It was mindblowing to think of the atoms from my body being absorbed by these plants!
-Reincarnation while I was still alive!
+Reincarnation while I was still alive!!!

 Someone said, "But, science says it could not possibly work, because urine has the wrong form of nitrogen" -